For the convenience of our readers who are not familiar with MEMS technology, we have first given a brief introduction to MEMS.

 Though there are many causes through which a MEMS device can fail, our focus would be mainly on failures related to tribology.

-Stiction: Also known as adhesion, this kind of failure can be commonly found in non-moving internal parts of MEMS devices.
-Due to very small sizes of MEMS internal structures, surface forces like capillary condensation, van der Wall, electrostatic, forces due to chemical bonds between surfaces, cause microstructure surfaces to stick together when their surfaces are in contact.
+- Stiction: Also known as adhesion, this kind of failure can be commonly found in non-moving internal parts of MEMS devices.
+Due to very small sizes of MEMS internal structures, surface forces like capillary condensation, van der Wall, electrostatic, forces due to chemical bonds between surfaces, cause microstructure surfaces to stick together when their surfaces get in contact.
 Apart from surface forces, environment can also effect the magnitude of stiction.
 In case of rough surfaces, higher number of asperities can be found in comparison to smooth surfaces.
-In humid environments, the gaps between asperities or valleys get filled up by water molecules which and hence there is an increase in surface contact between sliding surfaces which gives rise to adhesion.
+In humid environments, the gaps between asperities or valleys get filled up by water molecules which often leads to an increase in surface contact between sliding surfaces and hence it gives rise to adhesion.

 Some of the solutions that can prove to be beneficial for avoiding/minimizing stiction are: